Philips Wouwerman: Life and work

-The first retrospective exhibition of Philips Wouwerman's work took place in Kassel, Gemäldegalerie Alte Meister, and in The Hague, The Royal Picture Gallers Mauritshuis, 2009/2010.
+The first retrospective exhibition of Philips Wouwerman's work took place in Kassel, Gemäldegalerie Alte Meister, and in The Hague, The Royal Picture Gallery Mauritshuis, 2009/2010.

 Family

 At an early age, Wouwerman married Anna Pietersz. van Broeckhoff with whom he had ten children.
 They lived on the Bakenessergracht in a house that was also lived in by Haarlem painters Cornelis Gerritsz Decker and Hendrik de Meijer.
 Seven of the Wouwerman children survived and, after the death of their mother in 1670, accepted a substantial inheritance.

 Output

 About 800 pictures were listed in John Smith's Catalogue raisonné (1829/1842) as the work of Philip Wouwerman.
 In Hofstede de Groot's enlarged Catalogue (1908) the number exceeds to 1200.
 In Birgit Schumacher's recently published Catalogue raisonné (2006), only about 570 pictures were listed as authentic works, as many of the pictures mentioned by Hofstede de Groot were actually painted by countless followers and imitators all over Europe.
 Jan and Pieter Wouwerman, the younger brothers of Philips, were often regarded as close followers whose pictures seemed to have been frequently attributed to Philips.